Why NOT to Buy Backyard Chickens | FACTS for Suburban Families!

 Buying baby chickens or point of laying hens?

-Next I had to make a decision about whether to buy baby chickens at a week old or purchase laying hens at around 18 weeks old, but already laying.
+Next I had to make a decision about whether to buy baby chickens at a week old or find point of lay chickens for sale in Brisbane, aged around 18 weeks old, but already laying.
 There was a price difference of course.
 Chicks were $12 each x 4= $48, laying hens are more expensive… but check out your local produce to find out how much it costs to buy chickens or chicks in Brisbane!
 Another 10 dozen eggs to add to the break even point.
 I decided to get the baby chicks.
 Sure I would have to feed them for 18 weeks before I saw a single egg, but the certainty that these little girls will have always have had a loving home and been treated well was important to me.

 Where to buy chickens in Brisbane & SE QLD